hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_workspace.html.markdown

 * `key_vault_id` - (Required) The ID of key vault associated with this Machine Learning Workspace.
 Changing this forces a new resource to be created.

+-> NOTE: Azure Machine Learning Workspace will turn on purge protection on the key vault if it is not enabled.

 * `storage_account_id` - (Required) The ID of the Storage Account associated with this Machine Learning Workspace.
 Changing this forces a new resource to be created.

 -> **NOTE:** The `account_tier` cannot be `Premium` in order to associate the Storage Account to this Machine Learning Workspace.